Jacquerie: Suppression

 The revolt was suppressed by French nobles and gentry led by the Dauphin and Charles of Navarre, cousin, brother-in-law, and mortal enemy of the Regent, whose throne he was attempting to usurp.
 His army and the peasant force opposed each other near Mello on 10 June 1358, when Guillaume Cale, the leader of the rebellion, was invited to truce talks by Charles.
 He went to the enemy camp, where he was seized by the French nobles, who considered that the conventions and standards of chivalry did not apply to him; he was tortured and decapitated.

-His now leaderless army, claimed to be 100,000 strong in only Froissart's account, which was heavily influenced by the conventions of Romance, was ridden down by divisions of mounted knights.
-In the ensuing Battle of Mello and in a campaign of terror throughout the Beauvais region, knights, squires, men-at-arms and mercenaries roamed the countryside lynching peasants.
+The now leaderless army, which Froisart claimed to be 100,000 strong in his narrative heavily influenced by chivalric romance, was ridden down by divisions of mounted knights.
+In the ensuing Battle of Mello and in a campaign of terror throughout Beauvais, knights, squires, men-at-arms and mercenaries roamed the countryside lynching peasants.

 Another major battle transpired at Meaux, where the fortified citadel was crowded with knights and their dependents.
-On 9 June a band of some 800 armed commoners (not the 10,000 Jacques of Froissart's account) came out of Paris under the leadership of Etienne Marcel to support the rising.
-When the band from Paris appeared before Meaux they were taken in hospitably by the disaffected townspeople and fed.
+On 9 June, a band of armed commoners came out of Paris under the leadership of Etienne Marcel to support the rising.
+One contemporary source, Jacques of Froissart, wrote that the band was 10,000 in number.
+When the band from Paris appeared before Meaux, they were taken in hospitably by the disaffected townspeople and fed.
 The fortress, somewhat apart from the town, remained unassailable.

-Two captain adventurers, returning from crusade against the pagans of Prussia, were at Châlons, Gaston Phebus, comte de Foix and his noble Gascon cousin the Captal de Buch.
+Two captain adventurers, returning from the Prussian Crusade, were at Châlons: Gaston III, Count of Foix and his noble Gascon cousin, Jean III de Grailly.
 The approach of their well-armed lancers encouraged the besieged nobles in the fortress, and a general rout of the Parisian force ensued.
 The nobles then set fire to the suburb nearest the fortress, entrapping the burghers in the flames.
 The mayor of Meaux and other prominent men of the city were hanged.
-There was a pause, then the force led by the nobles and gentry plundered the city and churches and set fire to Meaux, which burned for two weeks.
+There was a pause, and then the force led by the nobles and gentry plundered the city and churches and set fire to Meaux, which burned for two weeks.
 They then overran the countryside, burning cottages and barns and slaughtering all the peasants they could find.